ipuhakka/BetAI/Documentation/Database.md

 **29.9.2018**: Removed all yesterdays changes to table schema and database layer.
 Added method to count home goal average up to date n.
 Tests run OK.
 Merge branches.

+**2.10.2018**: Changed requirement **RQ6** from returning match in row N to returning list of matches based on list of index rows.
+Implemented new transactional match sampling.
+Tests run OK.

 ## Bugs discovered
 **30.9.2018**: Reading match data in DB.ParseMatches used season and league in the wrong order